ManuelFte/Google-Forms-to-Notion/README.md

 <!-- Improve with screenshots and instructions on how to get the Notion API key and add the integration to the database -->
 1. Create a new Google Apps Script project.
-2. Copy the contents of [main.js](https://raw.githubusercontent.com/ManuelFte/Google-Forms-to-Notion/main/main.js), [structures.js](https://raw.githubusercontent.com/ManuelFte/Google-Forms-to-Notion/main/structures.js), and [variables.default.js](https://raw.githubusercontent.com/ManuelFte/Google-Forms-to-Notion/main/variables.default.js) into separate script files in the Google Apps Script editor.
+2. Copy the contents of [index.js](https://raw.githubusercontent.com/ManuelFte/Google-Forms-to-Notion/main/index.js), [Structure.js](https://raw.githubusercontent.com/ManuelFte/Google-Forms-to-Notion/main/Structure.js), and [config.default.js](https://raw.githubusercontent.com/ManuelFte/Google-Forms-to-Notion/main/config.default.js) into separate script files in the Google Apps Script editor.
-3. Replace the placeholder values in `variables.default.js` with your Notion API key and the ID of the Notion database you want to send the responses to.
+3. Replace the placeholder values in `config.default.js` with your Notion API key and the ID of the Notion database you want to send the responses to.
-4. Set up a trigger in the Google Apps Script project to run the `onFormSubmit` function when a form response is submitted.
+4. Set up a trigger in the Google Apps Script project to run the `googleFormsToNotion` function when a form response is submitted.

 ## Configuration